Children's services tenders scored under the highest scrutiny

 - Underweighting safeguarding.
 If safeguarding is worth 30% of the quality score and you give it the same detail as a 5% question on business continuity, you are misallocating effort.

 - No children’s voice.
-Commissioners expect to see how children and young people influence your service — not a sentence about participation, but evidence of how feedback is collected, what it has changed, and how children are involved in decisions about their own care.
+Commissioners expect to see how children and young people influence your service — not a sentence about participation, but evidence of how feedback is collected (including by children with communication needs), what it has changed, and how children are involved in decisions about their own care.
+This is a scored question in many frameworks, not an optional addition.

 - Weak multi-agency examples.
 Saying you attend meetings is not evidence of effective multi-agency working.
 Evaluators want a specific example: the situation, agencies involved, actions taken, and the outcome for the child.